-The proliferation of delivery options for fast food restaurants is accelerating and will continue into 2020.
-For some restaurants, the focus is on providing an in-house delivery option, while others are taking advantage of services like Uber Eats, GrubHub and DoorDash to make sure they accommodate the needs of their customers.
+The proliferation of delivery options for fast food restaurants is accelerating and will continue into 2021.
+For some restaurants, the focus is on providing an in-house delivery option, while others are taking advantage of services like Uber Eats, GrubHub, and DoorDash to make sure they accommodate the needs of their customers.
 Casual restaurants that have existed for decades without offering delivery options are now using third-party services.
-This includes Subway, McDonald’s, Wendy’s and Taco Bell, to name a few.
-In fact, many consumers are starting to expect the option of delivery, whether it’s provided by the restaurant or a third party.
-Something new and exciting is on the horizon for some restaurant chains, which is delivery-only locations.
+This includes Subway, McDonald’s, Wendy’s, and Taco Bell, to name a few.
+In fact, many consumers are starting to expect the option of delivery, whether the restaurant or a third party provides it.
+Something new and exciting is on the horizon for some restaurant chains, which are delivery-only locations.
 This means they will prepare food exclusively for delivery in what’s being called ghost kitchens.

 3. Smart Appliances

-Energy efficiency isn’t just important in the home environment, it’s also important in business.
-Many fast food restaurants are implementing smart appliances to conserve energy.
-Some restaurants have examined all appliances used throughout the production process to identify opportunities to reduce energy and this is a focus that is expected to increase in 2020.
+Energy efficiency isn’t just important in the home environment; it’s also important in business.
+Many fast-food restaurants are implementing smart appliances to conserve energy.
+Some restaurants have examined all appliances used throughout the production process to identify opportunities to reduce energy, and this is a focus that is expected to increase in 2021.
 There is machinery specifically designed to cook food faster, which conserves energy and optimizes operational efficiency.
 Some appliances integrate WiFi for the purpose of communicating more effectively with team members.
 Simply put, smart appliances can significantly impact the bottom line.

 4. Artificial Intelligence

-The use of Artificial Intelligence (AI) across all industries is increasing and fast food restaurants are getting in on this technology.
-For instance, voice-command features for ordering food is expected to hit the scene in the near future.
-Since AI technology is intuitive, when used in the fast food industry customers will be able to place orders and receive recommendations from a programmed system.
+The use of Artificial Intelligence (AI) across all industries is increasing, and fast-food restaurants are getting in on this technology.
+For instance, voice-command features for ordering food are expected to hit the scene in the near future.
+Since AI technology is intuitive, customers will be able to place orders and receive recommendations from a programmed system when used in the fast-food industry.
 What’s even more exciting is that voice recognition can simplify orders by remembering preferences from prior orders.
 In some instances, the food ordered during the last visit will pop up on the screen for an easier decision-making process.